openedx/edx-documentation/en_us/shared/set_up_course/planning_course_run_information/scheduling.rst

 **01/01/2030** at **00:00 UTC** to ensure that your course does not start before you intend it to.

-EdX recommends the following guidelines for determining a course start date.
+The following guidelines can help you determine a course start date.

 * Start on a Tuesday, Wednesday, or Thursday.
-* Avoid major U.S. holidays.
+* Avoid major public holidays.
 * Specify a month, day, and year.
 If you are unsure of the exact date, specify a day that is close to the estimated start date.
 For example, if your course will start near the end of March, specify March 31.